Leppington

 Leppington performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

-The area's university qualification rate of 31.4%, among residents aged 15+, is higher than the SA4 region average of 21.4% and the SA3 area average of 22.6%.
-Bachelor degrees are the most common at 21.2%, followed by postgraduate qualifications at 8.2% and graduate diplomas at 2.0%.
-Vocational credentials are also prevalent, with 30.7% of residents aged 15+ holding such qualifications: advanced diplomas at 11.8% and certificates at 18.9%.
+The area's educational profile is notable regionally with university qualification rates at 31.4% for residents aged 15+, surpassing the SA4 region average of 21.4% and the SA3 area average of 22.6%.
+Bachelor degrees are most prevalent at 21.2%, followed by postgraduate qualifications at 8.2% and graduate diplomas at 2.0%.
+Vocational credentials are held by 30.7% of residents aged 15+, with advanced diplomas at 11.8% and certificates at 18.9%.

-Educational participation is high, with 29.8% of residents currently enrolled in formal education.
-This includes 11.4% in primary education, 7.0% in secondary education, and 4.5% pursuing tertiary education.
+Educational participation is high, with 29.8% of residents currently enrolled in formal education, including 11.4% in primary, 7.0% in secondary, and 4.5% pursuing tertiary education.

 Frequently Asked Questions - Education